GhostWording/PublicDocumentation/API/Sections/messaging.md

   * __isUserCustom__ : if the message was customized by the user then this should be set to `true`.
   * __imageName__ : the name of the image to send (only the name, not full path).
 If the image is a personal user picture then "UserImage" should be provided instead.
   * __localTimestamp__ : the datetime of the creation of the message
+* IsTest : true when in developer mode
+* Culture : the culture of the message sent

 ### Output